 In early 2013, I published an article titled "Corporate Social Responsibility: Advantages to Your Business."
 At the time of this writing, it is still ranking as my top article in terms of web traffic after all these years.

-While that post dealt more with defining corporate social responsibility (CSR), this post will offer my observations—and some frustrations!—with the movement as it stands today.
+While that article dealt more with defining corporate social responsibility (CSR), this one will offer my observations—and some frustrations!—with the movement as it stands today.
 If you are considering adding green (or greener) or socially responsible initiatives to your business, the following should help you make some more educated decisions about your investment in them.

 My CSR Story

 About 2008, the green business movement was gaining steam.
-Because it aligned with my own goals for living as environmentally friendly and socially responsible life as possible, I became a green business advocate.
+Because it aligned with my own goals for living a life as environmentally friendly and socially responsible as possible, I became a green business advocate.
 Here are some of the things I did: